wgseligman/GramsSim/GramsSky/README.md

    | <img src="energy-band%20map%20diagram.png" width="75%" /> |

-The procedure is to randomly select an energy band, then randomly generate a position from the flux in that band.
+The procedure is to randomly select an energy band, then randomly select a pixel from the flux in that band, and finally generate an energy distribution for that particular pixel from a power-law distribution.

 This approach is intended to simulate the diffuse sky background.